callstackincubator/flows-ai/README.md

 })
 ```

-In this example, we will first translate the text to English and then summarize it.

-Learn more about this and other flows in our [docs](./docs/src/content/docs/index.mdx).
+Learn more about this and other flows in our [docs](https://flows-ai.callstack.com).

 ## License